Firefox Browser Extensions

 The extension helps you to auto-fill passwords to websites and web applications, and also set up an Auto Logon gateway to launch RDP and SSH sessions.
 It allows you to view all the passwords, resource groups, favorites, and recently used resources and also enables you to search for resources.

-The browser extensions, once deployed, allows you to directly perform most of the password management activities, with PMP running in the background.
+The browser extensions, once deployed, allows you to directly perform most of the password management activities, with Password Manager Pro running in the background.

 Apart from the Firefox browser extension, the other available extensions are: